jondy/imessagefilter/README.rst

 Install it::

-  pip install IMessageFilter
+  pip install imessagefilter

-Import `CMessageFilter` from `IMessageFilter`
+Import `CMessageFilter` from `imessagefilter`

 Call static method `register` at the beginning of automation